PhilippaHartley/SKAO-SDC2/README.md

 #### MIRIAD

 The MIRIAD package ([Sault et al., 2011](https://ui.adsabs.harvard.edu/abs/2011ascl.soft06007S/abstract)) is required for the telescope simulations.
-Tarballs and full installation instructions are available from [here](https://www.atnf.csiro.au/computing/software/miriad/INSTALL.html)).
+Tarballs and full installation instructions are available from [here](https://www.atnf.csiro.au/computing/software/miriad/INSTALL.html).
 For SKA simulations, a non-default 1024 antenna version is required.
-To compile this version, edit in the miriad source code the `miriad/inc/maxmid.h` and `miiriad/inc/maxdimc.h` files to specify the  `MAXANT = 1024`.
-Example include files can be found with a description of the steps taken to install a 1024 antenna version on a Ubuntu 22 system in `miriad_installation/`.
+To compile this version, edit in the miriad source code the `miriad/inc/maxmid.h` and `miriad/inc/maxdimc.h` files to specify  `MAXANT = 1024`.
+Examples of these files can be found with a description of the steps taken to install a 1024 antenna version on Ubuntu 22 in `miriad_installation/`.

 #### Source input catalogues